gtsarenkov/postgresql-embedded/README.md

 Embedded PostgreSQL server provides a platform neutral way for running postgres binaries in unittests.
 This library is based on [Flapdoodle OSS's embed process](https://github.com/flapdoodle-oss/de.flapdoodle.embed.process).

+## Gradle build
+Use gradle to make Jar out of this repository.
+Maven's pom.xml is not updated (at least now).
+Version is extended with snapshot suffix but there is not binary distribution available.
+To use any project you need to complile it.

 ## Note: this project is not being actively maintained anymore
 Sorry for any inconvinience, but this project needs active maintainers.
 If anyone is interested in becoming the maintainer - please let me ([@smecsia](https://github.com/smecsia)) know.